August 9, 2022

 AlmaLinux and Rocky Linux are both built using their own build systems.

 AlmaLinux utilizes a custom AlmaLinux Build System (ALBS) to produce their assets.
-I can’t find any hard information about when AlmaLinux started to use this build system, or if they were using it from the start, but the first build on build.almalinux.com is from Sept 15, 2021, so I think I can safely assume that AlmaLinux 8.6 and 9.0 were built with ALBS, but earlier releases may have been also.
+I couldn’t find any hard information about when AlmaLinux started to use this build system, or if they were using it from the start, but the first build on build.almalinux.com is from Sept 15, 2021, so I think I can safely assume that AlmaLinux 8.6 and 9.0 were built with ALBS, but earlier releases may have been also.

 Prior to Rocky Linux 9.0, the Rocky Release Engineering team used Koji (and other Fedora components) to build Rocky Linux.
 Starting with Rocky Linux 9.0, the build system has been replaced with Rocky’s own Peridot.
 It was the change of build system which induced a lot of the release lag for RL 9.0, which we’ll talk about in a bit.